Clave-EIDEAnalog/pgUI/Tutorial_I_Texts.md

 pgUI objects ("Chimp says: 'Please do not!'") appearing behind the chimp.

 #### 2.4.- Example: Modifying a text to show user progress (score).
 Let's assume that you are a fonder of the chimp game.
 As it has been already stated, it works fine, but lacks of any systematic feedback so that you can measure your progress.
-Let's see how to add a score to the game; this score will show, by now, how many times you have succedded hitting the monkey: as the original game hasn't it, we will need to add a variable counting mow many times the gamer has kicked the chimp that will be shown -this variable- inside the window game.
+Let's see how to add a score to the game; this score will show, by now, how many times you have succedded hitting the monkey: as the original game hasn't it, we will need to add a variable counting how many times the gamer has kicked the chimp that will be shown -this variable- inside the window game.
 First of all, we have to instance a text that we will modify later according to the score:

     UIUser.addInfoText(position = (550, 35),
-                       text = "",
+                       text = "hits ..
+0",
                        colors = [(0,250,0), (255,255,255)])